Zverik/15minute/README.md

 and open the URL it shows when started.
 To publish, just deploy the two files (html and json) somewhere, e.g. on GitHub Pages.

+### What do things mean

+On the interactive map:

+* Choose layers and profiles in the top left box.
+* Red polygons mark buildings that are outside of a 15-minute area.
+* Toggle isochrones in the box, so they replace buildings and are drawn as light blue polygons.
+* Yellow dots are points of interest for the layer.
+Hover the mouse cursor to see their names.

 ## Author and License

 Written by Ilya Zverev, published under the ISC license.
 Feel free to do anything,